stefanosiano/PowerfulImageView/README.md

 ----------

 **Progress:**
-Most applications use images loaded from the internet.
-There are a lot of great libraries to handle these cases, like [Picasso](https://github.com/square/picasso) or [Glide](https://github.com/bumptech/glide).
-These libraries allows you to show placeholders in your imageViews while downloading/processing the image, too.
+Shows a progress indicator over the image.
+It can be used to show the download or processing status of the image.
-While this helps a lot, the placeholder doesn't provide any feedback or information to the user.
-So I created this library to show a progress indicator directly into the Image View, imitating the Android material circular progress bar, to show the current download (or an indeterminate progress bar when the image is downloaded, but processing).
+Default progress mode imitates the Android material circular progress bar.
 This is flexible enough to let you use the progress in other ways, like tracking time passing, current achievements or whatever you want.

 **Shapes:**
 Most applications need some kind of shape.
-Since the library wants to show a progress indicator over the image, it makes sense to support many shapes natively to provide indicator over the shapes.
-All shapes are compatible with any kind of drawable, and they provide support for shaping background and foreground drawables, too.
-Also, all scale types are supported, and some additional scale type were added, like topCrop and bottomCrop.
+All provided shapes are compatible with any kind of drawable.
+Also, all scale types are supported, and some additional scale type were added, too.
 Shapes are divided into 3 types:
 1) Rectangular (normal, square, rectangle): These shapes should be as efficient as normal ImageViews.
 Only dimensions are affected;
 2) Rounded (circle, oval, rounded rectangle): These shapes are  achieved following techniques [recommended by Romain Guy](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners/).
-Transformation and animations applied by image loaders like Glide or Picasso may cause issues.
-To avoid issues, you should disable any animation.
-For Picasso use the `noFade()` option, for Glide use `dontAnimate()`.
 Background and foreground drawables will be resized, but rounded shape will not be applied to them, as it happens for other shapes.
 3) Solid shapes are simple shapes with a solid color drawn over them.
 They are very efficient and support out of the box any animation and image loader library.
 They completely cover the background, too, in contrast with non-solid shapes, which allow users to see anything behind them.